We celebrated International Coffee Day a few days ago.

 7. How You Can Celebrate World Coffee Day

-Everyone has a way of celebrating different things differently around the world.
+People celebrate different things around the world.

 This small event could be a nice way to spend quality time together while also sharing your love of coffee.